 AFFINITY AND PERSISTENCE

-Bill Fitzpatrick rediscovered his creativity late in life.
-He is proof that what we are born with is always there.
-Bill, in his retirement years, took up painting, something he had loved as a young man.
+Bill Fitzpatrick rediscovered his creativity late in life, proving that our innate talents are always there.
+In his retirement years, he took up painting, a passion from his youth.
 Now in his eighties, Fitzpatrick has won many awards for his watercolors.
-“I know too many people who just sit around waiting for the undertaker,” says Fitzpatrick.
-“I think people who are going to retire should get involved in something that’s going to take their time, their effort, and their thought.
-“I’m eighty, but I don’t think I’m eighty; I’m sort of a stiff, hurtin’ fifty.
-I think it’s important to live like that; otherwise, you’re vegetating.”
+“I know too many people who just sit around waiting for the undertaker,” Fitzpatrick says.
+“I think people who are going to retire should get involved in something that takes their time, effort, and thought.
+I’m eighty, but I don’t think I’m eighty; I feel like a stiff, hurting fifty.
+It’s important to live like that; otherwise, you’re vegetating.”

 Bill Fitzpatrick watercolor